 How to reach: Take a train to Balloch station in Glasgow and take an Uber ride to the location.

 One of the best ways to enjoy your time here is to go to Glasgow city and drive across town till you reach the beautiful public park of Trossachs National Park surrounding Loch Lomond.
-With high mountains, various segments linked for hikers, and a plethora of watersports, this park can not be overlooked in Scotland’s list of top things to do.
+With high mountains, various segments linked for hikers, and many watersports, this park can not be overlooked in Scotland’s list of top things to do.

 Why Should You Visit Loch Lomond?

-Loch Lomond is one of the UK’s largest lakes, which offers a variety of activities and picturesque nature for some fresh air.
+Loch Lomond is one of the UK’s largest lakes, offering a variety of activities and picturesque nature for some fresh air.
 This spot will give you access to Trossachs National Park, peppered with forests, hiking trails, and glorious wildlife.
-You can find many species of whitefish, making it a perfect place for anglers, along with thrilling lovers and watersports fans, such as jet-skiing, water skiing, kayaking, diving, and snorkelling.
+Many whitefish species can be found here, making it a perfect place for anglers, thrill seekers, and watersports fans, such as jet-skiing, water skiing, kayaking, diving, and snorkelling.

-From adventures through gigantic trees to hiking up to mountains, trekking paths, and so much more on offer, it’s impossible to get bored while roaming around this marvellous natural paradise.
+From adventures through gigantic trees to hiking up mountains, trekking paths, and so much more, it’s impossible to get bored while roaming around this marvellous natural paradise.

 Things to Do:

-• One of the top picks on what to do in Loch Lomond is to just let yourself loose in this verdant heaven and treat your eyes with peaceful serene beside the loch.
+- One of the top picks on what to do in Loch Lomond is to let yourself loose in this verdant heaven and treat your eyes with peaceful serenity beside the loch.

-• Go hiking across the park; there are many different trails; Conic Hill will be the best of them, which will take you 2 hours and 30 minutes to complete your trip, but in the end, you will be rewarded with an incredible view over Loch Lomond.
+- Go hiking across the park.
+There are many different trails.
+Conic Hill is the best of them.
+It will take you 2 hours and 30 minutes to complete your trip, but in the end, you will be rewarded with an incredible view over Loch Lomond.

-• Hike up to Ben Lomond, designed for exhilarating seekers and enthusiasts; this trip will be lengthier with a 973-meter walk on a steep path.
-But believe me, once you get to the summit watching highlands rolling in with twisty shaded lanes, you’ll forget about your tiredness.
+- Hike up to Ben Lomond, designed for exhilarating seekers and enthusiasts.
+This trip will be lengthier, with a 973-meter walk on a steep path.
+But believe me, once you get to the summit and watch highlands rolling in with twisty shaded lanes, you’ll forget about your tiredness.

-• Check Cameron House, another royal castle that will give you a glimpse into Scottish history.
+- Check out Cameron House, another royal castle that will give you a glimpse into Scottish history.

-• Plan a boat excursion among soothing waterfalls and watch sea life, and falconry, and of course, take a tour around Loch Lomond Bird of Prey Centre to see a diverse array of British birds.
+- Plan a boat excursion among soothing waterfalls, watch sea life falconry, and, of course, take a tour around Loch Lomond Bird of Prey Centre to see a diverse array of British birds.

 Things not to Do:

-• Don’t try to pass yourself off as a Scot just because you like the city or have relatives who live here.
-Locals will detect your deception right away, putting you in an unpleasant situation.
+- Don’t try to pass yourself off as a Scot just because you like the city or have relatives here.
+Locals will immediately detect your deception, putting you in an unpleasant situation.

-• Don’t try to speak with a Scottish accent even if you fall in love with it.
-People will not like you because, surprise, they are hearing it all time.
+- Don’t try to speak with a Scottish accent even if you fall in love with it.
+People will not like you because they hear it all the time.
 However, you will look like an idiot.

 Pro Tip: Don’t forget to go to Loch Lomond Sea Life Centre, which is home to plenty of sea creatures, intriguing ocean sharks, and more.

-When It Comes to Museums Tours: Kelvingrove Art Gallery and Museum is the Top
+When It Comes to museum tours, Kelvingrove Art Gallery and Museum is at the Top.

 Location: Kelvingrove Art Galleries Argyle Street, Glasgow